Getachew Reda

-Getachew Reda Kahsay (Tigrinya and Amharic: ጌታቸው ረዳ ካሕሳይ; born June 1974) is an Ethiopian politician who is serving as the Minister Advisor for East African Affairs.
+Getachew Reda Kahsay (Tigrinya: ጌታቸው ረዳ ካሕሳይ; born June 1974) is an Ethiopian politician who is serving as the Minister Advisor for East African Affairs.
 Before this role, he served as the Chief Administrator of the Interim Regional Administration of Tigray, following his appointment by the Office of the Prime Minister of Ethiopia on 23 March 2023.
 Before assuming power as chief administrator, he was a longtime advisor to the former president of the Tigray Region, Debretsion Gebremichael.

 Getachew was also an executive committee member and the spokesperson for the Tigray People's Liberation Front.

 Getachew was the Minister of Government Communications Affairs in Prime Minister Hailemariam Desalegn's federal government of Ethiopia until 2016.

 Early life and education

 Getachew completed his undergraduate studies at Addis Ababa University's School of Law.
 Between 2001 and 2002, he completed a Master of Law at Alabama University, Tuscaloosa, United States.
 Before taking a government position in 2009, he served as a professor of law at Mekelle University, located in the capital city of Tigray Region.